gboeing/pynamical/README.md

 pynamical uses pandas, numpy, and numba for fast simulation, and matplotlib for beautiful visualizations and animations to explore system behavior.
 Compatible with Python 2+3.

+You can read/cite the journal article about pynamical: Boeing, G. 2016. "[Visual Analysis of Nonlinear Dynamical Systems: Chaos, Fractals, Self-Similarity and the Limits of Prediction](http://geoffboeing.com/publications/nonlinear-chaos-fractals-prediction/)." *Systems*, 4 (4), 37. doi:10.3390/systems4040037.

 ## Install: